Pre- US Canal period (1884-1904)

 Malaria distribution by age, sex, and geographic location; 2000-2019

-In general, from 2000 to 2019 (data until week 45, 2019), Panamá has accumulated a total of 28,921 infected people and 25 deaths from malaria.
+In general, from 2000 to 2019, Panamá has accumulated a total of 28,921 infected people and 25 deaths from malaria.
 In this period morbidity has been more frequently observed in men than in women (58.8% vs 41.2%; p < 0.001).
-We also found significant differences when comparing malaria case among age groups (p < 0.001) (Figure 3).
+A significant difference was found when comparing malaria case among age groups (p < 0.001) (Fig. 3).
 Half of the infected population was 19 years old or younger, and 41% corresponded to children under fifteen years (9297/22,712), especially infants up to five years.
-In men, 75% of the cases occurred among those who were below 35 years of age, while in women the age was 32 years or less (Figure 3).
+In men, 75% of the cases occurred among those who were below 35 years of age, while in women the age was 32 years or less (Fig. 3).
 Additionally, malaria has progressively increased its prevalence within indigenous settlements.
 In 2005, 41.8% of the total malaria cases were from indigenous communities, while in 2016 this proportion reached 84.6% and in 2019 more than 90%.
-In fact, more than 70% of the cases accumulated in the country since 2005 come from indigenous communities located in the East of Panamá (Figure 4).
+In fact, more than 70% of the cases accumulated in the country since 2005 come from indigenous communities located in the East of Panamá (Fig. 4).

 Association between malaria incidence and ENSO events